-The Simplest Laundry Hamper Liner
+The Simplest DIY Laundry Hamper Liner Tutorial

 Years ago, I bought about fifteen laundry hampers.
 One was for each bed/bath, a few for the laundry room and the rest lined a super long closet where my boys kept their toys.
 That long closet, and what seemed like a million Legos, is what sparked my need to make the simplest laundry hamper liner, ever.
 I should have purchased tall thin garbage cans to hold their toys in that closet, because garbage cans don’t have laundry breathing air holes in them that allow Legos to fall out causing untold pain to anyone who finds them with their feet, but I didn’t.
 Laundry hampers were on sale, so that’s what I got.